-Product code (HTML) Delivery date (HTML) Order-specific instrument features (HTML) Operating instructions and quick setup guide at the time of shipment (PDF) Test certificate (PDF) - optional Move to "www.vega.com" and enter in the search field the serial number of your instrument.
-Alternatively, you can access the data via your smartphone: Download the VEGA Tools app from the "Apple App Store" or the Google Play Store" Scan the QR-code on the type label of the device or Enter the serial number manually in the app Scope of this operating instructions This operating instructions manual applies to the following instrument versions: Hardware from 1.0.6-1) Software from 2.1.0Hardware from 2.0.0Software from 3.0.0 Electronics versions The instrument is available in different electronics versions.
-Each version can be identified via the product code on the type label:Standard electronics type PROTRACHXX Scope of delivery The scope of delivery encompasses: Radiometric sensor Mounting accessories Documentation Bluetooth module (optional) This operating instructions manual Ex-specific " Safety instructions" (with Ex versions) If necessary, further certificates Application area 3.2 Principle of operation The instrument is suitable for applications in liquids and bulk solids in vessels under difficult process conditions.
+- Product code (HTML)

+- Delivery date (HTML)

+- Order-specific instrument features (HTML)

+- Operating instructions and quick setup guide at the time of shipment (PDF)

+- Order-specific sensor data for an electronics exchange (XML)

+- Test certificate (PDF) optional

+Move to "www.vega.com" and enter in the search field the serial number of your instrument.

+Alternatively, you can access the data via your smartphone:

+- Download the VEGA Tools app from the "Apple App Store" or the "Google Play Store" - Scan the DataMatrix code on the type label of the instrument or - Enter the serial number manually in the app

+Scope of this operating instructions

+This operating instructions manual applies to the following instrument versions:

+- Hardware from 1.0.6 1)

+- Software from 2.1.0

+- Hardware from 2.0.0

+- Software from 3.0.0

+Electronics versions

+The instrument is available in different electronics versions.
+Each version can be identified via the product code on the type label:

+Standard electronics type PROTRACH.-XX

+Scope of delivery

+The scope of delivery encompasses:

+- Radiometric sensor

+- Mounting accessories

+- Documentation

+- Bluetooth module (optional)

+- This operating instructions manual

+- Ex-specific "Safety instructions" (with Ex versions)

+- If necessary, further certificates

+3.2 Principle of operation

+Application area

+The instrument is suitable for applications in liquids and bulk solids in vessels under difficult process conditions.
 There are application possibilities in nearly all areas of industry.

 The measured value is detected contactlessly right through the vessel wall.
 Neither a process fitting nor a vessel opening are required.
 The instrument is thus ideal for retro installation.

 The instrument can be used for many different measuring tasks.
 Apart from the main applications such as density measurement and level detection, the MINITRAC 31 can also detect residues and the mass flow rate in conjunction with a flow meter.

 1) It is not possible to update the software to 3.0.0.
 In this case the electronics module must be exchanged.

-Fig. 3: MINITRAC 31 - Application possibilities
+Fig. 2: MINITRAC 31 - Application possibilities